 Reduce manual touch, not just response time

-Feel calm and human, not robotic and verbose
+Feel calm and clear rather than robotic and verbose

 If it is mostly a chat interface on top of your old process, it is still a chatbot.